ViennaTools/ViennaPS/README.md

 ## GPU Acceleration

-As of version 3.4.0, ViennaPS supports GPU acceleration for the ray tracing part of the library.
-This feature is still experimental.
+ViennaPS supports GPU acceleration for the ray tracing part of the library (since v3.4.0) and for the diffusion solver in the physics-based oxidation model.
+Both GPU features are still experimental.
 Details on how to enable GPU functionality can be found in the [documentation](https://viennatools.github.io/ViennaPS/inst/gpu.html).

 ## Basic Examples